-- Single-Family Homes, open space development, demolition, maintenance activities, and non-qualified development are exempt from the detention requirements. - Residential subdivision, Multi-family residential, and non-residential development require detention when the property holdings is greater than or equal to 3-acres and the new development either individually or in the aggregate is greater than or equal to 0.50-acre after the effective date of the WMO. - Right-of-way development must comply with the detention requirements when the new impervious area is greater than or equal to 1-acre where practicable.
-If the detention requirements are not provided in full, the applicant must demonstrate the right-of-way development complies with the detention requirements to the maximum extent possible. - When detention was deferred for previous development within the property holdings, the previously deferred area must be included as part of the detention requirements for the current development. - When detention has been provided for previously deferred and aggregated development in full, additional detention is required when subsequent development for residential subdivision, multi-family residential, or non-residential projects either individually or in the aggregate is greater than or equal to 0.50-acre after the effective date of the WMO. - Development that is adjacent to waterways as designated in Appendix D of the WMO or that discharges stormwater to a stormwater facility tributary to Lake Michigan may be exempt from the detention requirements.
-Refer to 5.4.11 for additional information.
+- Single-Family Homes, open space development, demolition, maintenance activities, and non-qualified development are exempt from the detention requirements. - Multi-family residential and non-residential development require detention when the property holdings is greater than or equal to 3-acres and the new development either individually or in the aggregate is greater than or equal to 0.50-acre after the effective date of the WMO. - Right-of-way development must comply with the detention requirements when the new impervious area is greater than or equal to 1-acre where practicable.
+If the detention requirements are not provided in full, the applicant must demonstrate the right-of-way development complies with the detention requirements to the maximum extent possible. - When detention was deferred for previous development within the property holdings, the previously deferred area must be included as part of the detention requirements for the current development. - Development that discharges stormwater to a stormwater facility tributary to Lake Michigan may be exempt from the detention requirements.
+Refer to 5.4.10 for additional information.